Soranoiro

 On a Tokyo ramen run, the better question is not where to find another bowl, but what kind of stop you want.
 Soranoiro is a casual ramen venue in Tokyo, so it works best when the plan calls for ramen rather than a broad, multi-part dining brief.

-The verified details are simple: Soranoiro serves ramen in Tokyo, with weekday lunch and dinner hours, Saturday lunch hours, Sunday closure.
+The essentials are simple: Soranoiro serves ramen in Tokyo, with weekday lunch and dinner hours, Saturday lunch hours, Sunday closure.
 It is also ranked #95 in Opinionated About Dining Casual in Japan for 2025.
 That makes it a reasonable pick when ramen is already on the agenda and you want a recognized casual option.

 Use it for a focused ramen stop